RealWear raises $80 million for AR headset for connected workers

 In the past 18 months, the company has shipped 15,000 headsets to 1,300 enterprise customers and worked on 120 workforce software applications.

-“RealWear has created a powerful platform that aligns with our vision for a safer, more productive work environment powered by easy-to-use, rapid ROI automation solutions,” said Teradyne CEO Mark Jagiela, in a statement.
+“RealWear has created a powerful platform that aligns with our vision for a safer, more productive work environment powered by easy-to-use, rapid ROI automation solutions,” said Teradyne CEO Mark Jagiela in a statement.
 “RealWear’s strategy to leverage the power of advanced technologies like augmented reality to assist workers across a wide range of tasks has many parallels with Teradyne’s industrial automation strategy, and we look forward to helping RealWear continue their exciting growth.”

-RealWear CEO Andy Lowery said the company was pragmatic in its fund-raising strategy.
+RealWear CEO Andy Lowery said the company has been pragmatic in its fund-raising strategy.

 “Our seed investments came from friends, family, early customers, suppliers, and business partners.
 Their faith carried us to our series A, led by Columbia Ventures Corporation,” he said, in a statement.
 “CVC’s experience in heavy industry, one of our primary markets, made it a perfect match.
 It was critical that RealWear’s new investors be business and technology leaders.
 Teradyne, Bose Ventures, Qualcomm Ventures, and Kopin fit that bill.”

-RealWear’s series A lead, CVC took this opportunity to increase its investment in the company, as did many early seed investors.
+RealWear’s series A lead, CVC took this new round as an opportunity to increase its investment in the company, as did many early seed investors.

 Lowery said, “The continued support of our entire ecosystem is tremendously